Skip to main content

 • Prompt Injection: Inject your own instructions

-• Context Manipulation: after the context the model sees
+• Context Manipulation: alter the context the model sees

 • Output Hijacking: force specific outputs